Career average revalued earnings (CARE)

 Increase in normal pension age

-Another key aspect of the 2015 scheme is the increase in normal pension age.
+Another key aspect of the 2015 scheme is the increase in normal pension age to State Pension Age.
 The following examples illustrate this.

 - Hugo is a 55-year-old GP and a member of the 1995 section.